-But, take the cheerfully foul-mouthed Matt Holloway and Michelle Davis, the anonymous duo behind the Thug Kitchen series.
-They are downright disrespectful: “We know lentil soup is good for you, but most of it tastes like sweaty sock water. ”
+But then, there’s the cheerfully foul-mouthed anonymous duo behind the Thug Kitchen series, Matt Holloway and Michelle Davis.
+“We know lentil soup is good for you, but most of it tastes like sweaty sock water. ”

 I, of course, am in the former camp.

-I blew on a spoonful of the Greek Lentil and Spinach Soup, then tasted it, straight from the pot I had made after receiving Reid’s email.
+I blew on a spoonful of my own Greek Lentil and Spinach Soup, then tasted it, straight from the pot I had made after receiving Reid’s email.

 Wow.
 It was truly fine.
 How, I wondered, could I have ever forgotten this one?

-And yet, was it truly worthy of the loyalty and devotion Reid had shown it?
+Yet, was it truly worthy of the extreme loyalty and devotion Reid had shown it?

-I decided to try it on my current and congenial writing group the next night, and find out.
+I tried it on my current and congenial writing group the next night, and find out.

-About this group: Twice a year I teach a 12-week, one-evening-a-week writing group, limited to twelve people, in my home (the next one begins on January 29, 2019; if you are interested, click here).
+About this group: Twice a year I teach a 10-week, one-evening-a-week writing group, limited to twelve people, in my home.
+About half attend in person, the other over the Internet, via Zoom.

 Occasionally I’ll have a pot of soup simmering on the stove for anyone in the group who happens to arrive hungry to dip into (I find writing, like many things, goes better when one is nourished and soothed by soup, and the class starts, after all, at 6:30 and runs through 8:30 — dinner-time.
 You can take the girl out of the restaurant, but you can’t take the restaurant out of the girl.
 I’d just feel funny if there wasn’t something to eat, just in case).

 That Tuesday, writing class night, I reheated the Greek Lentil and Spinach Soup with Lemon, and put a little bowl of skinny lemon wedges set out beside the pot, along with the soup-cups and spoons.
-I said to everyone, bossily, “Be sure and squeeze a piece of lemon over it.”
+I said to everyone who was p[resent physically, bossily, “Be sure and squeeze a piece of lemon over it.”

 I noticed one student, the irreverent and feisty Ms. So-Blue-in-a-Red-State Kay, wasn’t doing this.
 “Kay!”
 I said.
 “You have to try it with the lemon!
 The lemon really makes it!”